What are the current trends in recruitment?

 This is why it s important for employers to think early on about where they see graduates progressing.

-In terms of the latest trends in recruitment and selection process, first-round interviews are now undertaken virtually by many companies.
-It speeds up the recruitment process, as more candidates can be interviewed in a shorter period of time and opens access to a wider variety of candidates.
+In terms of what the latest trends actually are, first-round interviews are now undertaken virtually by many companies.
+It speeds up the recruitment process, increases candidate engagement and improves accessibility.

-To find out the newest graduate employment trends of the past year, make sure to return to this page for the release of our bi-annual statistics report.
+To find out our latest graduate employment insights, make sure to return to this page for the release of our annual statistics report.

 -

-Fully comprehending recent trends in recruitment and selection is only possible when you have the context of past hiring trends.
+Fully comprehending the implications of new hiring patterns is only possible when you have the context of past trends.

-For instance, whilst it’s useful to know what percentage of graduates are unemployed at the present moment, knowing whether unemployment rates are higher or lower than in past years provides a fuller picture.
+For instance, whilst it’s useful to know what percentage of graduates are unemployed at the present moment, knowing whether employment rates are higher or lower than in past years provides a fuller picture.

 In the same vein, statistics are only actionable within wider context.
-It’s important to know whether something is a trend or a fluke.
+It’s important to know whether something is a popular in the moment, or is here to stay.

-The most common graduate jobs one month may not correlate with the general trend of the past year, indicating an anomaly rather than a trend.
+The most common graduate jobs one month may not correlate with what we’ve seen across the year, indicating an anomaly rather than a trend.

 As a leading voice in graduate recruitment, we’re proud to offer an extensive archive of employment statistics dating back to 2015.